JoeyStanley/real/_posts/2019-04-21-simulating_chutes_and_ladders.md

 So as it turns out, these are all the functions I need to simulate an entire game.
 But, the way it's set up now, I have to run each turn one at a time, check the output, and run it again.
 It would be better if I could automate the whole thing and save the results into a dataframe or something.

 So I've created the larger `simulate_game` function below.
 When I run this function, it'll simulate an entire (1-player) game.
 First, it'll create a mostly empty data frame that will be populated as the turns advance.
 I know that some programming languages are slow if you try to append rows to a dataframe with each iteration of a loop<sup>2</sup><span class="sidenote"><sup>2</sup> I think Perl doesn't care, and I miss that...</span>, so I wanted to make sure there was room for a full game before we do anything else.
-Also, in theory, the game could last forever because of looping chutes and ladders, so I made it large enough to handle a game with 1000 turns---probably way too many for this, but I wanted to make sure.<sup>3</sup><span class="sidenote"><sup>3</sup> I started with 100 turns, but that actually wasn't enough turns for some of the simulated games!</span> In that dataframe, I have columns for the turn number, what the dice roll was (those are all predetermined), where you landed, whether it has a chute or a ladder, and finally, where you ended up after travelling on that chute or ladder.
+Also, in theory, the game could last forever because of looping chutes and ladders, so I made it large enough to handle a game with 1000 turns---probably way too many for this, but I wanted to make sure.<sup>3</sup><span class="sidenote"><sup>3</sup> I started with 100 turns, but that actually wasn't enough turns for some of the simulated games!</span> In that dataframe, I have columns for the turn number, what the dice roll was (those are all predetermined), where you landed, whether it has a chute or a ladder, and finally, where you ended up after traveling on that chute or ladder.

 I've never done a simulation in R before, so I don't know what the protocol is for looping through something an unknown number of times, so I did this whole `while(keep_playing)` thing.
 The `keep_playing` object is initially true, and at the end of each iteration, I check to see if we've gotten to 100; if so, I'll set that to false, which'll kill the loop.
 However, I wanted some sort of iterating number (like in a `for` loop), so I added `i` myself.<sup>4</sup><span class="sidenote"><sup>4</sup> I tried just looping through the `turn_num` column, but I couldn't get the loop to stop after the player hit tile 100.</span>